hello-robot/stretch_ros/stretch_core/README.md

 3. ROS node integration tests (pytest + rostest)
 4. ROS functional tests (pytest + rostest)

-Tests suites are organized using the rostest framework which is an extention on standard ROS launch files.
-The runner script converts the output file parameter to the pytest supported format, additionally, it passes the test directory to pytest.
-Test suites can be created simply by adding the following line to the desired test file:
+Tests suites are organized using the rostest framework which is an extention of standard ROS launch files.
+Test suites can be created simply by adding the following lines to the desired test file:

 Python Library Tests: